Chocolate Peanut Butter Sandwich Cookies – 2 peanut butter cookies sandwiched together by the chocolate peanut butter filling. So good!

 - 1/3 cup powdered sugar

-3) Add dry ingredients from step 2 to the wet ingredients from step 1 and beat on low speed until just incorporated.
+Add dry ingredients to the wet ingredients and beat on low speed until just incorporated.

-5) Preheat oven to 350.
-Line baking sheet with parchment paper or lightly greased aluminum foil.
+Preheat oven to 350 F. Line baking sheet with parchment paper.

-8) Transfer to the cooling rack and cool completely before filling.
+Transfer cookies to the cooling rack and cool completely before filling.

 In a medium bowl, using an electric mixer, beat the butter and peanut butter until light and fluffy.